Skip to content

 • At the final review meeting, you should let your employee know if their probationary period has been successful and where it has, follow this up with a written confirmation.

-• Where an employee has not been successful at the end of their probationary employment period, you can either extend the period or terminate their employment contract.
+• Where an employee has not been successful at the end of their probationary employment period, you can, if you have the contractual right, either extend the period or terminate their employment contract.

 • Where you decide to dismiss your employee at the end of their probationary period, you must do so reasonably.
-While workers on probation cannot claim for unfair dismissal, they could claim wrongful dismissal or submit discrimination claims.
+While workers with under two years of service cannot being a claim for ordinary unfair dismissal, they could claim wrongful dismissal or submit discrimination claims.

 Key Takeaways